Children change every day … sometimes for better, sometimes for worse. Parents can learn the secret to surviving your child’s stages.

 But as parents, we need to remember that we are the parents.
 In all of our frustration, we need to act like parents.
 Not children.

 My secret to survival

-I’m still navigating the parenting waters and admittedly have no experience with parenting older children.
+I’m still navigating the parenting waters and admittedly have no experience with parenting teenagers.
 But I’ve made it through the newborn, infant, toddler, and preschool stages.
-I’m halfway through the elementary years.
+I’m finishing up the elementary years.
 As a homeschooling mom, I’m with my kids a LOT – as in all day, every day.

 I remind myself that the current stage won’t last forever.